 Popularity on the brain

 Sherman wanted to know whether teens make similar changes to their behavior when they use social media.
-To find out, she and her team recruited 32 teens for their study, last year.
-The participants submitted photos from their personal Instagram accounts.
+To find out, she and her team recruited 32 teens for a study, last year.
+All submitted photos from their personal Instagram accounts.

 The researchers mixed the teens’ photos with other pictures from public Instagram accounts.
 Then they randomly gave half of the images many likes (between 23 and 45; most had more than 30).
 They gave the other half no more than 22 likes (most had fewer than 15).
 The participant’s own pictures were evenly divided between getting many or few likes.

 The researchers told the participants that about 50 other teens had already viewed and rated the photos.
-That let the participants know how big the audience was.
-It also gave the teens a feel for how popular the pictures were.
+That let the teens know how big the audience was.
+It also gave them a feel for how popular the pictures were.

-The researchers wanted to find out how the participants’ brains were responding to the different images.
-To find out, they had the teens view the photos while they were inside a magnetic resonance imaging, or MRI, machine.
+The researchers wanted to see how the participants’ brains were responding to the different images.
+To find out, they had the volunteers view the photos while they were inside a magnetic resonance imaging, or MRI, machine.
 It uses a strong magnet to record blood flow in the brain.
 When brain cells are active, they use up oxygen and nutrients.
 MRI scans show where blood flow has increased because of this activity.
-When people perform some task while in the MRI machine, it test is now known as functional MRI, or fMRI.
+When people perform some task while in the MRI machine, this test is now known as functional MRI, or fMRI.